emilpriver/gatsby-markdown-portfolio/content/blog/note/about-this-portfolio/index.md

 ## The end.
 Hope you found this post fun.
 There is no right and wrong of your solution, Using Gatsby, Next, remix and so on is up to you.
 > Whatever float your boat

+### Update 3 mars 2022.
+This page is now hosted on Gatsby Cloud due to conflicts when building on Cloudflare Pages.

 Reach out to my [Twitter](https://twitter.com/emil_priver) if anything